Mrzher/learning-records/README.md

 2019/09/15
 refinement module is usually designed as a residual block which refines the predicted coarse saliency map S(soarse) by learning the residuals S(residual) between the saliency maps and the ground truth as:
 S(refined)=S(coarse)+S(residual)
+问题：ucf:checkerboard artifact
+basnet:图5中的probability of the foreground and background是什么意思